evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 ### Suspension

-You can order Porsche Taycan with an alternative Adaptive Air Suspension suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 103 mm, and the maximum is 126 mm.

 You can order Porsche Taycan with an alternative Porsche Active Ride suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 103 mm, and the maximum is 128 mm.